-Do you want to report CHIP Waste, Abuse or Fraud?
+Do you want to report CHIP Fraud, Waste or Abuse?

 Let us know if you think a doctor, dentist, pharmacist at a drug store, other healthcare Provider or a person getting CHIP benefits is doing something wrong.
-Doing something wrong could be waste, abuse or fraud, which is against the law.
+Doing something wrong could be fraud, waste or abuse, which is against the law.
 For example, tell us if you think someone is: